 Have you ever missed part of a conversation and wondered how the discussion progressed to the conclusion?
 What did you do?
 Did you not think back through the process of reasoning?
 What happened if your reasoning was faulty or incomplete, but you did not know it?
 Such is true with the misinterpretation of Scripture and following after a false doctrine.
 We may think that we understand, but if we do not understand how the Scriptures conclude, our understanding will be somewhat flawed or may be completely flawed.

 What do you do when you have lost something?
 Do you not search backtracking over your previous steps and think of where you were going?
 If you find yourself lost while traveling, what do you do?
 Most observe their surroundings and back up.
-Such is the case for finding our way in God’s Word, so that we are sure to follow Jesus’ footsteps.
+Such is the case for finding our way in God’s Word, so that we are sure to follow Jesus’s footsteps.

-Now, step back into the previous scriptures.
+To understand the text, the reader should step back into the previous scriptures.
 How is faith being counted for righteousness by grace different from one working to earn wages?
-The preceding verses of Romans 4:1-3 had established,
+The preceding verses of Romans 4:1–3 had established,

 “What then shall we say that Abraham our father has found according to the flesh?
 For if Abraham was justified out of works, he has a boast, but not to God.
 For what does the Scripture say?
 ‘Abraham believed God, and it was counted to him unto righteousness.‘”